core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Assignment of SIDs can be automated, the recommended process to assign SIDs is as follow:

-* The tools extract the different items defined for a specific YANG module.
+* A tool extract the different items defined for a specific YANG module.

 * The list of items is ordered by type, assignment date and label.

 * SIDs are assigned sequentially for the entry point up to the size of the registered SID range.
 It is important to note that sequentially assigned SIDs optimizes the CBOR serialization due to the use of delta encoding.

-* If the number of items exceed the SID range(s) associated to a YANG module, an extra range is added for subsequent assignments.
+* If the number of items exceeds the SID range(s) allocated  to a YANG module, an extra range is added for subsequent assignments.

-* SID are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
+* SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.

 Appendix B define a standard file format used to store and publish SIDs.